uv-genai/llm-setonix/setup.md

 in the home directory the instructions should be generic enough to apply to any other Linux cluster.

-The main component of axn GenAI environment is the inference platform to serve the models.
+The main component of any GenAI environment is the inference platform to serve the models.

 In this document we are going to cover the installation and usage of